 Day 21 ±3 post-infusion.
-At this visit you will have blood drawn (approx. 4 tablespoons), urine sample.
+At this visit you will have blood drawn (approx. 3 tablespoons), urine sample.

 Day 28 ±3 post-infusion.
-At this visit you will have a physical exam, blood drawn (approx. 4.1 tablespoons), urine sample.
+At this visit you will have a physical exam, blood drawn (approx. 3 tablespoons), urine sample.

-At this visit, you will be asked to undergo your 3rd apheresis and a rectal biopsy procedure.
+At this visit, you will be asked to undergo your 3rd apheresis and an optional rectal biopsy procedure.
 The study investigator, which is the physician in charge of this study, will also discuss the plan for you to stop taking your antiretroviral medication.
-The purpose of this planned treatment interruption is to let the antiviral drugs wash out of your body, so that the effects of the immune system and C34-CXCR4 modified T cells on the HIV infection can be measured.
+The purpose of this planned treatment interruption is to let the antiviral drugs wash out of your body, so that the effects of the immune system and C34-CXCR4-modified CD4+ T-cells on the HIV infection can be measured.
 There are several approaches to begin the treatment interruption.
 Your doctor will discuss the options with you given your particular antiviral medications, and you will choose which approach to use for stopping the antiviral medications.

 STEP 3 of the study starts once the treatment interruption begins.
 You will be asked to return to the clinic every 1-2 weeks for about 2 months, and then monthly for 3 more months.
 Around week 20 of the treatment interruption, you will also be asked to undergo a 4th apheresis and an optional rectal biopsy.
-If during the treatment interruption, the physician or study doctor finds that your HIV is at or above 100,000 copies per mI over a period of 3 weeks or your CD4 cell counts drops to 350 or below and remains so after a second reading a week later, your study doctors will recommend that you restart the same HIV medications that you were taking before starting the planned treatment interruption, and you decide not to restart your HIV medications at this time, you will remain in Step 3 of the study and be followed monthly.
+Your study doctor may check your HIV drug levels at any time during Step 3 by testing your blood (about 1 teaspoon) or your urine.
+If during the treatment interruption, the physician or study doctor finds that your HIV is at or above 100,000 copies per ml over a period of 3 weeks or your CD4 cell counts drops to 350 or below and remains so after a second reading a week later, your study doctors will recommend that you restart the same HIV medications that you were taking before starting the planned treatment interruption.
+If your viral load is under control (at or under 1000 copies per ml) after 16 weeks of treatment interruption, and you, your study doctor, and your personal physician decide not to restart your HIV medications at this time, you will remain in Step 3 of the study and be followed monthly.
 When you restart your HIV medication, you will move onto Step 4 of the study (below).